Monday, 31 January 2022

 Advaita is not a theory or a philosophy.
 Advaita is the nature of the Soul, the innermost self.
 There is no need for any theory, philosophy, or scriptures to acquire Self-knowledge.
 Only a perfect understanding of ‘what is what’ is needed.

-Sage Sankara clearly says:~ Neither studying philosophy nor by worship as many gods nor observe ceremonies nor by singing devotional hymns nor by uttering mantra nor by mastering the scriptures liberation comes without realizing the Oneness.
+Sage Sankara clearly says:~ Neither studying philosophy nor by worshiping as many gods nor observing ceremonies nor by singing devotional hymns nor by uttering mantra nor by mastering the scriptures, liberation comes without realizing the Oneness.

 Self-knowledge cannot be attained by the study of the scriptures and intellectual understanding or by bookish knowledge.
 Therefore, there is no use in studying the scriptures and other scriptures to acquire non-dual wisdom.